rmccormick314/Rimworld-WW2-Weapon-Mod/README.md

-# Rimworld-WW2-Weapon-Mod
+# Rimworld: WW2 Weapon Mod
-A mod for Rimworld which adds World War 2 weapons
+A mod for Rimworld which adds World War 2 weapons.